m1ner79/internship-journal/README.md

 From "Am I allowed doing this?", "This feels weird" to " This is a cool way to work!".
 As long as I do my job I am ok.

 Blilliant 😀.

+## Day 5

+Not much was happening today.
+Spent most of the day taking screenshots and writing my blog on "How to use GitHub Pages to host a blog."
+To be honest it is taking longer than I was expecting.
+It is almost finished.
+Hopefully, I will post it tomorrow 🤞.